bengukalo/bengukalo/content/post/div_tips/index.md

 ![](example.jpg)

-Four lines in our CSS will come in handy while customising our boxes.
+Especially four lines in our CSS will come in handy while customising our boxes.
 These are;

 - <mark>background-image:</mark> which we will be learning how to use in a minute.
 - <mark>border:</mark> you can set this property to dotted, dashed, solid and so on.
 Check your other options [**here**](https://www.w3schools.com/css/css_border.asp).
 You can also change the thickness (2px) and color with this one (#FAD7A0).
-- <mark>color:</mark> This refers to the color of your text.
+- <mark>color:</mark> This spesifically refers to the color of your text.
 - <mark>background-color:</mark> You can use any color of your liking, both HTML and RGB color codes work.